failurewall/failurewall/README.md

 libraryDependencies += "com.okumin" %% "failurewall-core" % "0.1.0"
 ```

-If you are using Akka 2.4 and would like to use `AkkaCircuitBreakerFailurewall`, add also
+If you are using Akka 2.4, you can use `failurewall-akka`.
+`failurewall-akka` provides the following failurewalls.

+- circuit breaker
+- timeout
+- retry with backoff

 ```
 libraryDependencies += "com.okumin" %% "failurewall-akka" % "0.1.0"
 ```

+If you are using Akka 2.3, see also [failurewall-akka23](https://github.com/failurewall/failurewall-akka23).

 ## How to use